Conservation Standards Projects On Indigenous Land And Water

 Photo Credit: Maui Nui Makai Network

-Our community aims to support Indigenous CS practitioners and conservation coaches working on CS projects on Indigenous Lands and Waters, fostering collaboration to grow our conservation practice into the future.
+Our Community of Practice (CoP) is focused on using the CS and its adaptations with the Indigenous People and Local Communities (IPLC).
+The CoP aims to support IPLC CS practitioners and conservation coaches working on CS projects on the land, waters and ice of IPLC, fostering collaboration to grow our conservation practice into the future.

 Frank Weisenberger